Olena Zelenska: Early life and career

-Olena Kiyashko was born on 6 February 1978 in Kryvyi Rih.
-She studied at Kryvyi Rih Gymnasium № 95, where she met her future husband, Volodymyr Zelenskyy.
-In 2000, she graduated from Kryvyi Rih Technical University, majoring in “Urban and Construction Management”, receiving a specialist diploma.
+Olena Kyiashko was born on 6 February 1978 in Kryvyi Rih, Ukrainian SSR.
+She studied at Kryvyi Rih Gymnasium No. 95, where she met her future husband, Volodymyr Zelenskyy.
+In 2000, she graduated from Kryvyi Rih Technical University, majoring in Urban and Construction Management, receiving a specialist diploma.
 She also graduated from a music school with a piano class.

-In 2003, she and Zelenskyy got married.
-Olena and Volodymyr Zelenskyy are the parents of two children: daughter Oleksandra/Aleksandra (born on 15 July 2004) and son Kyrylo/Kirill (born on 21 January 2013).
-The family has several pets; two dogs, a cat, a parrot and a guinea pig.
+In 2003, she and Zelenskyy married.
+Olena and Volodymyr Zelenskyy are the parents of two children: daughter Oleksandra (born on 15 July 2004) and son Kyrylo (born on 21 January 2013).
+The family has several pets: two dogs, a cat, a parrot, and a guinea pig.
 Zelenska enjoys sports, likes to read and is a fan of cinematography.
 The family lives in Kyiv.

 Professional activity

-Olena Zelenska has been a member of the Kvartal 95 studio team since its foundation.
-The studio is engaged in the production of show projects, entertainment programs, movies, series and is the most famous and the most rated in Ukraine.
-Zelenska is a member of the author group and participates in writing texts for all projects of the Kvartal 95 studio, worked on the concept of Make the Comedian Laugh program and was one of the screenwriters of Like the Cossacks… comedy.
-She is also one of the producers of Women's Kvartal project.
+Olena Zelenska has been a scriptwriter for Kvartal 95 since its foundation.